Secure Workwear Recycling

 Ensure your container remains locked when not in use

-Recorra collect textiles on a 14 week minimum schedule (we can collect more frequently where required, or do a one-off collection).
+Recorra collects textiles on a 14-week minimum schedule (we can collect more frequently where required or do a one-off collection).

 Box Vehicle